 This CASE measure applies to central ducted, split system HVAC systems in new homes.
-It does not apply to low-static variable capacity heat pumps (mini-splits), which are dealt with separately in the standards (California Energy Commission 2019).
+It does not apply to mini-splits, which are dealt with separately in the standards (California Energy Commission 2019).
 This measure proposes to modify current compliance simulation model calculation methods that award full credit to high performance variable capacity systems when ducts are located in unconditioned, vented attics.